privacy-scaling-explorations/pse.dev/articles/zkevm-community-edition-part-2-components.md

 The zkEVM uses [zkSNARKs](https://blog.ethereum.org/2016/12/05/zksnarks-in-a-nutshell): a type of ZK protocol that is general purpose and capable of turning nearly any computation into a ZK proof.
 Before zkSNARKs, building ZK proofs was a highly specialized math problem that required a skilled cryptographer to create a unique ZK protocol for every new function.
 The discovery of zkSNARKs turned the creation of ZK protocols from a specialized math problem to a [generalized programming task](https://archive.devcon.org/archive/watch/6/zkps-and-programmable-cryptography/?tab=YouTube).

 [zkSNARKs stand for Zero-Knowledge Succinct Non-interactive ARguments of Knowledge](https://z.cash/technology/zksnarks/).
-Zero-knowledge refers to the protocol’s capacity to prove a statement is true “without revealing any information beyond the validity of the statement itself.”
+Zero-knowledge refers to the protocol's capacity to prove a statement is true "without revealing any information beyond the validity of the statement itself."
 Though the ZK part tends to get the most attention, it is in fact optional and unnecessary for zkEVMs.
 The most relevant property is succinctness.

 ![https://www.youtube.com/watch?v=h-94UhJLeck](/articles/zkevm-community-edition-part-2-components/Sd2dQ6Q8Y2nPIgO0cqr9j.webp)